10 Questions To Ask When Planning a Chatbot Project

-How will you monitor the chatbots performance after its launch?
-In comparison to other projects, it’s important to note that once the chatbot is launched this is just the start of your journey.
+How will you monitor performance after launch?
+In comparison to other projects, it's important to note that once the chatbot is launched this is just the start of your journey.
 Essentially you are at the start of the optimization phase.
-You will need to provide resources to get the most out of your chatbot after it’s launch.
+You will need to provide resources to get the most out of your automated assistant after it's gone live.

-You will need to monitor user interactions, reactions, unanswered requests: so you can train your chatbot and improve overall user experience, training your chatbot is key!
+You will need to monitor user interactions, reactions, unanswered requests: so you can train and improve the overall user experience, training your chatbot is key!

 After working through these 10 questions you should be well on your way to understanding your chatbot concept.

 With all our new clients at The Bot Forge chatbot agency, we ask them to fill out our chatbot checklist, feel free to download and work through it with other members of your team.